 I had never played with children before and really didn't know how to.
 I was constantly getting into trouble and was drawn to the school age kids but was not allowed to play with them.

-I had been with an individual baby sitter that spoke French, but when I began to take to French language at my own, my mother had my sister watch me.
+Keep in mind that I had been with an individual baby sitter that spoke French, but when I began to take to French language at my own, my mother had my sister watch me.
 Prior to that, I had stayed with my aunt.
 I was a year and three days old when we left and within that three year span, I was in deep grief that was showing up physically.

 No wonder I was grieving so young.

 I didn't know who to make an attachment to as my primary caregiver.
 My mother was working two jobs and was rarely around.

 I had been in Texas three short years and had already gone from my mother, to her sister, to a neighbor, an older sister, and now to a strange place where I didn't know anybody.